Tinea Capitis

 Choice of treatment for tinea capitis is determined by the species of fungus concerned, the degree of inflammation, and in some cases, by the immunologic and nutritional status of the patient.

 After microscopic or culture confirmation, medical therapy should be initiated.
-Systemic administration of griseofulvin provided the first effective oral therapy for tinea capitis, and resistance to the medication has remained minimal.[24, 25, 26] Dosing in the pediatric population is weight based.
-Recommended dosing is 20-25 mg/kg/day in single or two divided doses for microsized griseofulvin or 15-20 mg/kg/day in single dose or two divided doses for ultramicrosized griseofulvin.[27]
+Systemic administration of griseofulvin provided the first effective oral therapy for tinea capitis, and resistance to the medication has remained minimal.[32, 33, 34] Dosing in the pediatric population is weight-based.
+Recommended dosing is 20-25 mg/kg/day in single or two divided doses for microsized griseofulvin or 15-20 mg/kg/day in single or two divided doses for ultramicrosized griseofulvin.[35]
 The duration of treatment should be between 4 and 6 weeks.

-Newer antifungal medications, such as itraconazole, terbinafine, and fluconazole, have been reported as effective alternative therapeutic agents for tinea capitis.[24, 25] Of these agents, itraconazole and terbinafine are used most commonly.
-There may be some advantage to giving itraconazole with whole milk to increase absorption.[28]
-Data suggest that itraconazole and terbinafine have the highest mycological cure rates in children (79% and 81%, respectively), while griseofulvin and terbinafine have the highest complete cure rate (72% and 92%, respectively).
-Griseofulvin is more effective against Microsporum infections, while terbinafine and itraconazole are more effective in Trichophyton infections.[29]
-It should be noted that responses may vary geographically.[30]
+Itraconazole, terbinafine, and fluconazole have been reported to be effective alternatives,[32] though possibly more expensive.[36]
+Of these, itraconazole and terbinafine are used most commonly.
+There may be some advantage to giving itraconazole with whole milk to increase absorption.[37]
+Itraconazole and terbinafine appear to have the highest mycologic cure rates in children (79% and 81%, respectively), whereas griseofulvin and terbinafine have the highest complete cure rates (72% and 92%, respectively).
+Griseofulvin is more effective against Microsporum, whereas terbinafine and itraconazole are more effective against Trichophyton.[38, 39]

 Prevention

-Asymptomatic carriers should be detected and treated, since they are the continuous source of infection.
-Siblings and playmates of patients should avoid close physical contact and sharing of toys or other personal objects, such as combs and hairbrushes, since organisms can spread from one person to another and infectious agents can be transported to different classrooms within the same or in different schools.
-Shared facilities and objects also may promote spread of disease, both within the home and the classroom.
+Asymptomatic carriers, being the continuous source of infection, should be detected and treated.
+Siblings and playmates of patients should avoid close physical contact and sharing of toys or other personal objects, such as combs and hairbrushes; organisms can spread from one person to another, and infectious agents can be transported to different classrooms within the same or in different schools.
+Shared facilities and objects also may promote spread of disease, both within the home and in the classroom.

 Public health measures regarding the source of infection should be a concern for controlling tinea capitis.

 The source of some zoophilic species often is difficult to trace.
 Outbreaks of M canis can be extensive.
 Patients' cats and dogs must be inspected under a Wood lamp and referred for treatment.
 At times, animal control agencies are contacted to round up stray dogs and cats.
-T mentagrophytes may follow known contact with rodents, but often, no source can be identified.
+T mentagrophytes may follow known contact with rodents, but in many cases, no source can be identified.

-As many as 14% of asymptomatic children have been found to be carriers of causative dermatophyte for tinea capitis in a primary school in Philadelphia.[31]
-Without therapy, 4% developed symptoms of infection, 58% remained culture positive, and 38% became culture negative within an average 2.3-month follow-up period.
+In a study by Williams et al, as many as 14% of asymptomatic children were found to be carriers of causative dermatophyte for tinea capitis in a Philadelphia primary school.[45]
+Without therapy, 4% developed symptoms of infection, 58% remained culture-positive, and 38% became culture-negative within an average follow-up period of 2.3 months.

 Long-Term Monitoring

-Household contacts of tinea capitis patients should be screened for clinically silent fungal carriage on the scalp.[32]
-Asymptomatic carriers, including adults and siblings in the family of patients with tinea capitis and patient caretakers and playmates, require active treatment, since they may act as a continuing source of infection.[33]
+Household contacts of tinea capitis patients should be screened for clinically silent fungal carriage on the scalp.[46]
+Asymptomatic carriers, including adults and siblings in the family of patients with tinea capitis and patient caretakers and playmates, require active treatment because they may act as a continuing source of infection.[47]

 Shampoo and oral antimycotic therapy have been advocated for eradication of the carrier state.
 Studies have shown that most children who received griseofulvin plus biweekly shampooing with 2.5% selenium sulfide were negative for fungi on scalp culture after 2 weeks.
-Shampoo containing povidone-iodine has been shown to be more effective in producing negative cultures than shampoos containing econazole and selenium sulfide and than Johnson's Baby Shampoo.
+Shampoos containing povidone-iodine are more effective in producing negative cultures than shampoos containing econazole and selenium sulfide or Johnson's Baby Shampoo.
 Therapeutic shampoos are applied twice weekly for 15 minutes for 4 consecutive weeks.
 Both povidone-iodine and selenium shampoos require further clinical study for the control of fungal spore loads in infected children and asymptomatic carriers.

-Classrooms with young children (ie, kindergarten through second grade) must be evaluated for tinea capitis infection, since these children are most susceptible and have a greater risk of disease transmission.
+Classrooms with young children (ie, kindergarten through second grade) must be evaluated for tinea capitis infection.
+These children are the ones most susceptible to such infection and have a greater risk of disease transmission.

-Playmates in close physical contact with patients can spread tinea capitis organisms by sharing toys or personal objects including combs and hairbrushes.
-These individuals need to be evaluated for the presence of infection.
+Playmates in close physical contact with patients can spread tinea capitis organisms by sharing toys or personal objects, including combs and hairbrushes.
+These individuals must be evaluated for the presence of infection.

 Ketoconazole (Nizoral)